Grzegorz96/Shoper-app-backend/README.md

 ```http
   DELETE /media/delete?main_photo_flag=&path=
 ```
+A function that removes photos from the server and their paths from the database.
 | Resource        | Type    | Description                | Parameter  | Type    | Description                | Parameter  | Type    | Description                |
 | :--------       | :-------| :------------------------- | :--------  | :-------| :------------------------- | :--------  | :-------| :------------------------- |
 | `media` | `string`| **Required** Deleting the photo from the server and its path from the database using the information from the parameters. | `announcement_id` | `int`| **Required** ID to define the announcement that is to be updated. | `main_photo_flag` | `int`| **Required** Allowed values: 1/0, determines whether the user deletes the main photo or not. | `path` | `string`| **Required** Path to the saved photo on the server. |